dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/grants.md

 ```

 **For roles and groups:**
-For roles and groups, the `+grants` syntax is not supported.
-You need to provide the complete list of roles or groups that require access each time you make a change.
-Additionally, you must prefix each role or group with 'role' or 'group':
+Inheritance of grants are not supported for groups and roles in Redshift.
+Accordingly, for every model, you need to provide the complete list of roles or groups that require access each time you make a change to a model.

+Additionally, must prefix each role or group with 'role' or 'group':

 ```yaml
 models: